Val McDermid's Allie Burns series: Two books in and I'm not convinced

 - Oct 6, 2023

 I'm an avid reader of Val McDermid, the Scottish author who penned the Wire in the Blood novels, made into a successful TV series with Robson Green and Hermione Norris.
 I love the darkness in those stories, the psychological angles of the crimes, and the relationship between Tony Hill and Carole Jordan.
-I also love the Karen Pirie novels that follow a Scottish cold case investigation unit and also now made into a television series.
+I also love the Karen Pirie novels that follow a Scottish cold case investigation unit, now also made into a television series.

 1979 | Published August 2021 | Read January 2022